chefgs/dev_go_actions/README.md

   - Get the build dependencies
   - Builds the code
   - Runs the Unit test, if it is success it moves to next stage
-  - Finally docker image is created for the code and pushed into `docker hub` registry
+  - Docker image is created for the code and pushed into `docker hub` registry
+  - Finally workflow posts the status of each step to a `slack channel`
 - [Here is the link](github https://github.com/chefgs/dev_go_actions/blob/main/.github/workflows/go_apiauth.yml ) to the GitHub actions workflow `Yaml`

 ### Marketplace GitHub Actions used in this Workflow